There are two different RAW formats available. They are RAW and ProRAW.

 RAW file shot with Silver B&W Camera is always a full color version of the photo.
 Any black and white conversion settings you applied when shooting where used to create the JPEG file.
 But the RAW version is the original full color data from camera sensor.

-On Mac computers Photos application can be used to export the photo to a separate .jpg and .dng files.
+On Mac computers Photos application can be used to export the photo to a separate .jpg (or .heic) and .dng files.